uc-cdis/guppy/doc/queries.md

 }
 ```

- - Giving "bin count" means telling Guppy the histogram should be divided to how many bins:
+ - Giving "bin count" means telling Guppy how many bins the histogram should be divided to:

 | argument   | description                 | type             | default   |
 |------------|-----------------------------|------------------|-----------|